freedomofpress/securedrop/docs/terminology.rst

 -----------------

-The *Admin Workstation* is a machine that the system administrator can use to connect to the *App Server* and the *Monitor Server* using Tor and SSH.
+The *Admin Workstation* is a machine that the system administrator can use to connect to the *Application Server* and the *Monitor Server* using Tor and SSH.
 The administrator will also need to have an Android or iOS device with the Google Authenticator app installed.